top of page

 The concept of the five soul wounds and the corresponding ego symptoms is intimately tied to our nervous system and the vagus nerve, which plays a pivotal role in emotional regulation.

 Our nervous system, particularly the autonomic nervous system, reacts to these wounds by triggering stress responses.
 The vagus nerve, a key component of the parasympathetic nervous system, helps regulate our body's physiological functions, including heart rate, digestion, and respiratory rate.
-It also plays a central role in the body's stress response and the "fight-flight-freeze" mechanism.
+It also plays a central role in the body's stress response and the "fight-flight-freeze-fawn" mechanisms.

 When these soul wounds are activated, the ego responds with specific symptoms such as control, avoidance, aggression, or conformity.
 These ego symptoms are often protective mechanisms aimed at avoiding the pain associated with the soul wounds.
 However, they can lead to chronic stress, anxiety, and emotional dysregulation.